jarajapu/time-series-1/README.md

     gem install time_series

-Alternatively, build it from source and install it
+To build it from source, clone the repo and install it
     git clone git@github.va.opower.it:opower/time-series.git
 	cd time-series
 	gem build time_series.gemspec